 Insert your starting station and destination, noting if it is one way or round trip.
 Select the calendar date and time and you will see the results from that time and later on the next page.

 Because Italo is trying to compete, they also sometimes offer coupon codes to buy discounted train tickets.
-I recommend signing up for their free newsletter to be notified of sales, or carefully checking the website to see if there are any promo codes.
+I recommend signing up for their free newsletter (only in Italian) to be notified of sales or carefully checking the website to see if there are any promo codes.

-Select your departure city and arrival from the drop down menu, pick the dates and select a time range if you like, then enter the promo code if applicable.
-On the next page you’ll see your departure options by time and price.
+To use their system, select your departure city and arrival from the drop-down menu, pick the dates and select a time range if you like, then enter the promo code if applicable.
+On the next page, you’ll see your departure options by time and price.
 After selecting your outward bound train, you can see the return tickets on the next screen.

 No account is necessary, you can simply enter the passenger information and the payment details on the final screen.
+However, it is safer to create one in case you need to update or retrieve something later.
 Note the confirmation code because this will be how you can later retrieve your reservation and will also be the only detail that the ticket controller will need on the Italo train.

 On the train: some small Italian train stations (Castel Gandolfo for example) do not have ticket counters or ticket machines.
 For this reason, it’s advisable to buy a return ticket when you are leaving a main station.
 However, if you are ever really really stuck you can buy a ticket on the train.
 There is not a ticket inspector on every single regional train, but it’s not worth the risk (and the heavy fine) to travel without a ticket.
 You need to find the official before he finds you.
 Walk to the first carriage and proactively stop the uniformed attendant to let them know you have to buy a ticket.
 You will pay a supplemental fee of at least €5 on top of the base fare but that is better than a fine of €50 (minimum) if the controller finds you without a ticket.
 If there’s no ticket inspector, wait in the first carriage and signal to them when they come back.
 If they never come, then you’ve earned the free trip.